This is letter six.

 By ninth grade, I was hanging on by the thinnest of social threads.

-(By the way, I am completely aware that, so far, this story provokes a bit of an eye roll – especially now when many kids are slowly burning their eyeballs to a crisp doing Zoom School via their phones with barely any contact with their friends.
+(By the way, I am completely aware that, so far, this story provokes a bit of an eye roll – especially after so many kids spent years slowly burning their eyeballs to a crisp doing Zoom School with barely any contact with their friends.
 Many of them would probably give a years-worth of allowance just for the opportunity to, once again, roam free in the outdoors with their peers – even if said peers were pummeling their esteem by picking them last for the team in gym class.
 Did I ever tell you about the 101 times I was picked last for a team in gym class…)

 But, I digress.